Wonderland (video game)

-Wonderland, published in 1990 by Virgin Games, is an interactive fiction game developed by Magnetic Scrolls based on Lewis Carroll's Alice in Wonderland.
+Wonderland, is an interactive fiction game developed by Magnetic Scrolls based on Lewis Carroll's Alice in Wonderland.
+It was published by Virgin Games for MS-DOS in 1990, then for Amiga, Atari ST, and Acorn Archimedes in 1991.
 While playing as Alice, the player goes on a journey solving puzzles in order to find the way back home from Wonderland.
 With numerous locations to explore, the game introduced characters from the original book to help with the journey in Wonderland.
 First introducing the magnetic windows system, Wonderland received positive reviews upon release.

 Gameplay

 In this game, Magnetic Scrolls introduced a bespoke windowing system dubbed "Magnetic Windows".
 The player's inventory, the location's graphic, the map and so on are all in separate windows that can be moved and resized independently.
 (A similar system is used in unrelated adventure games such as Deja Vu.)
 The developers believed it would make the game more accessible, giving it a wider appeal.

 Development

 Development began in December 1987, when David Bishop pitched the concept to Scrolls' Anita Sinclair.
 Bishop would become project manager.